 This afternoon, travel to Uluru-Kata Tjuta National Park to a place where unique flora and fauna thrive – Kata Tjuta (The Olgas).
 Here your guide (small group tour) will reveal the many attributes of this diverse environment and describe the cultural significance of Kata Tjuta as a sacred Aboriginal men’s ceremonial site.
 Arriving at Walpa Gorge, walk between the mighty conglomerate domes and hear how these 36 domes that make up Kata Tjuta have evolved over millions of years.
 Take time to listen to the wind (Walpa) far above and view the scale of the rock walls that surround you.
 The spirituality of this amazing location embraces everyone who ventures here.

-Today, you’ll transfer to the Ayers Rock Airport for your flight to Sydney to connect in time for your international flight home.
+Today, you’ll transfer to the Ayers Rock Airport for your flight to Sydney.
+Rest up with a one-night stay at Rydges Sydney Airport (a one-minute walk from Sydney International Airport) before your connecting flight home tomorrow.

 Please note for all departures: prices are in Australian Dollars.
 Please visit XE.com for a US dollar estimate of cost.